 This activity is a modified Oxford style debate.

 - To get started, have participants read the Morse v.
-Frederick facts and case summary.
+Frederick facts and case summary and the fictional scenario.

 - Assign student attorneys to the issues listed in the talking points.
 They are suggested points– not a script–for the debate.
 Student attorneys are encouraged to add their own arguments.